A Study in Hoist Design

 - Finite element analysis of all load-bearing structural components.

-- Structural stability analyses (e.g. nonlinear buckling analysis) to make sure that the car hoist structure and all mechanical components will not buckle, even under absolute worst-case loading conditions.
+- Structural stability analyses (e.g. nonlinear buckling analysis) to make sure that the lift structure and all mechanical components will not buckle, even under absolute worst-case loading conditions.

 After over 40 years in this business, we've seen the devastation that inferior quality parts, inflated material specs and lax safety standards can lead to.
 Believe us, it isn't worth the risk.
 Maybe you'll save money, but by definition the best case scenario for "the bare minimum" is just "barely" getting the job done without complete disaster.